 - I use the nozzle of the vacuum cleaner occasionally.
-For example, I recently dropped a container of cuttings I was propagating and the soil spilled a little on each level of the cabinet (oops lol).
+For example, I recently dropped a container of cuttings I was propagating and the soil spilled through the cabinet (oops).
 Cleanup was easy with the vacuum nozzle.

-- Since I don’t have fans, I open the cabinet once every day or two to let in some fresh air.
+- Since I don’t have fans, I open the cabinet once every few days let in some fresh air.
 There is a bit of a scent, but it’s not a bad scent.
 Just an earthy scent.

 - I check for pests regularly.
 Ideally, you should be doing this anyway, with or without a greenhouse cabinet!

 What kind of plants should you put in the cabinet?